RafaelQuarles/RafaelQuarles/README.md

 ### Hi there 👋

-Thanks for comming to my github profile.
+Thanks for stopping by my github profile.
 I'm still learning the ropes and hope to make some usefull repositories in the future.

 <!--
 **RafaelQuarles/RafaelQuarles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.